purpledalek/SimplePiStats/readme.md

 You can either change the background color of the data boxes using the color picker in settings, or by editing the hex value in the `config.ini` file

 Please note: images may be unstable on iPhone, refreshing is the only known fix for this issue

+## Adding custom CSS
+You can add a custom CSS file by putting it in the `static` folder, then adding the filename to the config.
+For example if you have a CSS file called myCustomStyle.css, you can put that in the `static` folder and then add "myCustomStyle.css" to the custom_css line of the config.
+Any changes made to elements in your custom css file will overwrite the default style for that element.

 ## Possible features
 - The ability to display Docker container information